KkapKane/ReactTS-windows-clone/README.md

 - A similar copy of MS Paint built in
 - Displays weather on the bottom right corner of the screen
 - Clicking the search icon displays daily historic event and all system files
 - Fetches a random quote of the day from an api
+- Real time clock and calender that highlights the current day

 # Previews